 For many years I was determined to write a novel.
 Star Lake Saloon & Housekeeping Cottages underwent an appalling number of rewrites.
 I'm indebted to the University of Wisconsin Press for taking a chance on an inexperienced novelist, grateful for their editorial assistance and their continued acceptance of my work -- which includes The Waters of Star Lake and Night Sisters.
 I'm looking forward to their eventual publication of the 3rd book in my Northern Wisconsin series: The Last Resort on Star Lake.
 The manuscript is currently in their hands.

 Yes, I write every day.
 I have kept a daily journal since the early 1960s.
-I have two children, Jay Rath (a writer and cartoonist, living in Madison) and Laura Rath Beausire (a travel writer, in Niwot, CO).
-I'm married to Del Lamont and we share an extended family that includes 6 children, 13 grandchildren and 2 great-grandchildren.
+I have two children, Jay Rath (a writer and cartoonist) who also makes Spring Green his home, and Laura Rath Beausire (a travel writer, in Niwot, CO).
+I'm married to Del Lamont and we share an extended family that includes 6 children, 13 grandchildren and 3 great-grandchildren.

-We live outside Spring Green, Wisconsin -- a beautiful area of the Driftless Region that has a pleasant mix of artistic and rural attractions.
+We live outside Spring Green, Wisconsin -- a beautiful area of the Driftless Region that has a pleasant mix of artistic and rural attractions along the Lower Wisconsin River.
 When I find time, I like to pursue encaustic, acrylic and multi-media creations.

-Our household is enhanced by the presence of Lizzy Lindsay Lamont, a silver-charcoal Labrador; Emma, a rescued calico cat; and Olivia a muted tortie who came to us as a crippled 3 lb. foster but we couldn't let her go.
+Our household is enhanced by the presence of Lizzy Lindsay Lamont, a silver-charcoal Labrador; Emma, a rescued calico cat; and Sally, a black Labrador puppy.

-Recently I've resumed my practice of Yoga, and learned to play the ukulele so I can play in a ukulele band.
+Recently I've resumed my practice of Yoga, and learned to play the ukulele so I can with three other women in a performance group we named "Wild Love."
 I like to garden and golf, and I've served as the president of the Friends of the Spring Green Library.
 I've been a member of the River Valley Book Club for the past 18 years.

-Before long I will have knitted 100 bears for the Mother Bear Project, which donates snuggly bears to children in Africa who are affected by AIDS/HIV.
+I have also knitted 100 bears for the Mother Bear Project, which donates the snuggly bears to children in Africa who are affected by AIDS/HIV.

 No, I didn't cure leprosy but there are a great many children in Third-World countries who cuddle my bears in the darkness of night and feel comforted.
 That warms my heart.